Aiven-Open/klaw-docs/docs/docs/Concepts/users-teams.md

     clusters, environments, users, and teams.

-Users can request to create or promote topics, schemas and connectors for their team.
+Users can request to create or promote topics, schemas, and connectors for their team.
 Other users in the same team can check and approve the requests.